thorpej/nabud/README.md

 nabud requires no special permissions; only the ability to open files to be served to the NABU for reading, and the ability to open the serial ports for reading and writing.
 You can choose to run it as _root_ or as an unprivileged user if you set the permissions on your serial port devices properly.
+If you're only using TCP functionality, it can run completely unprivileged.

 nabud understands the following command line options:
 * _-c conf_ -- specifies an alternate name / location for _nabud.conf_.